 - The first two times a student has an office visit the student's parents will be contacted afterward and given the details.
-Assistance and support in averting further problems will be sought. - The third office visit will be followed by a meeting with the parents and the Head of School. - Should the student require a fourth office visit, s/he will be suspended for two days.
-Any work submitted during a suspension period will only be eligible for 70% maximum credit. - If a fifth office visit is required, the student will be expelled from the school.
+Assistance and support in averting further problems will be sought. - The third office visit will be followed by a meeting with the parents and the Head of School. - Should the student require a fourth office visit, s/he will be given in school suspension for two days.
+Any work submitted during a suspension period will only be eligible for 70% maximum credit.
+Because the school will have to hire an employee to manage the student during the in school suspension, parents/guardians will be responsible to pay that employee's fee. - If a fifth office visit is required, the student will be expelled from the school.